-Isla & Caraibica, the french luxury brand understood that to be successful on the Chinese market, a brand must be active online.
-The brand is communicating on WeChat and Weibo as well that on famous online magazines such as Elle China.
+Isla & Caraibica, the french luxury brand understood that to be successful in the Chinese market, a brand must be active online.
+The brand is communicating on WeChat and Weibo as well as on famous online magazines such as Elle China.
 Public relations are as well an excellent way to increase brand awareness in the Chinese fashion market.

 Contact us to establish your fashion brand in China

 Our agency, the Gentlemen Marketing Agency (GMA), is established for almost 10 years in China.
-We have the experience of marketing, digital, a passion for the Chinese culture, and for international brands wanting to succeed in China.
+We have experience in marketing, and digital, a passion for the Chinese culture, and for international brands wanting to succeed in China.
 If you are looking to establish a strategy to enter the Chinese market, you can contact us.
 We can help you with the following services:

-- Reports and analysis of the market and its sectors
+- Reports and analyses of the market and its sectors

 - Digital marketing strategy consulting for your brand

 - Undercover marketing, KOLs, Baidu SEO

 - And so many more…